EricGebhart/plysp/README.md

 [Adam Haney's Lispy with dialects] (https://github.com/adamhaney/lispy) and
 [Norvigs Lisps for Py3k](https://github.com/Shambles-Dev/Norvig_Lisps_for_Py3k) which is a cleaned up version of the originals.
-They stay close to the originals but with better coding style.
+They are easier on the eyes for python 3.

 [another more advanced lispy](https://github.com/ridwanmsharif/lispy)